-- 1. Pass the Test of Academic Proficiency or have a composite score of 22 or higher on the ACT with a score of 19 or higher in Writing or have a score of 1030 or higher (critical reading and math) on the SAT within the last 10 years. - 2.
+- 1. Pass the Test of Academic Proficiency or have a composite score of 22 or higher on the ACT with a score of 16 or higher in writing, 19 or higher if taken before September 2015, or have a score of 1030 or higher (critical reading and mathematics) on the SAT within the last 10 years. - 2.
 Have a minimum cumulative GPA of 2.75 for all coursework accepted in transfer and all coursework completed at McKendree University. - 3.
 Complete ENG 111 and 112 with a grade of C or higher. - 4.
-Complete two Mathematics courses (based on program requirements) with a grade of C or higher. - 5.
-Complete EDU 115 Technology in the Classroom or MUED 200 Music Classroom Technology and EDU 210 Introduction to Teaching with a grade of C or higher. - 6.
+Complete two Mathematics courses (based on program requirements) with a grade of C or higher. - Complete EDU 115 Technology in the Classroom or MUED 200 Music Classroom Technology and EDU 210 - Introduction to Teaching with a grade of C or higher. - 6.
 Complete Science and Social Science coursework required for licensure with a grade of C or higher. - 7.
 Pass a criminal background check and TB test in accordance with the Illinois State Board of Education requirements. - 8.
 Complete the e-form Application for Admission to the Teacher Education Program. - 9.
 Receive approval by the Council on Teacher Education (COTE) for admittance to the program.